Introduction

 Conclusion

-If you have been thinking about making the pivotal decision to undertake an MBA, but you are still in the process of completing your undergraduate studies, then the Harvard 2+2 program could be precisely what you need.
-To improve your chances of securing a spot in this program you can begin by putting together a strong resume, seeking out some reliable recommenders, and getting a head start on drafting an essay that will set you apart from other applicants.
+To improve your chances of securing a spot in this program, you can begin by putting together a strong resume, seeking out some reliable recommenders, and getting a head start on drafting an essay that will set you apart from other applicants.

 Completing an MBA at a school as widely renowned as Harvard has very few downsides.

-Your degree will be internationally recognized and will look incredibly impressive when you apply to jobs down the line in essentially any industry.
-Harvard is a strong choice when it comes to options for undertaking your MBA, and the Harvard 2+2 program could allow you to guarantee yourself a coveted spot at this school and get ahead of the game before your career has even begun.
-Harvard strongly believes "that the world desperately needs more leaders to address its most urgent and challenging problems, and that virtually none of these problems can be addressed without business leaders playing a vital role."
+Harvard is a strong choice for options for undertaking your MBA, and the Harvard 2+2 program could allow you to guarantee yourself a coveted spot at this school and get ahead of the game before your career has even begun.

 If you feel like you would like to join a future Harvard cohort to take on this challenge and eventually pave the way for necessary change in the world, the Harvard 2+2 program is the perfect place to start.